 When you’re selling your home in Lakewood, Long Beach, Seal Beach, or Bellflower, you need to make it appeal to as many potential buyers as possible.

 People start formulating an opinion about a house long before they set foot through the front door.
 In fact, many potential buyers will drive by a home and look at it from the outside before they even call to set up an appointment to see it.
-That means curb appeal is extremely important… but you need to dig a little deeper.

 Staging Your Home to Sell: 5 Secrets Most Realtors Won’t Tell You